 - "This would be a great style to do after you’ve set your curls as I mentioned above [see #9]," says Colombini.

 A simple braided crown like the one Nine Zero One stylist Nikki Lee did on Hilary Duff is the perfect bohemian up 'do for medium-length hair.
 Leave a few loose pieces around the face for a more casual appearance.
+To create this look yourself, follow these steps:

 "I like a medium-length hairstyle with curtain bangs and/or long layers [in a shag style]," says Fekkai.
 Face-framing bangs instantly take a simple, medium-length cut to the next level.
 To style: